roleoroleo/onvif_simple_server/README.md

 - [Donation](#donation)

 ## Build
-- Open the Makefile and edit the path to the libtomcrypt library to suit your needs.
+- Open the Makefile and edit the path to the libtomcrypt library to suit your needs
+- Run make

+Or:

+- Open the extras folder.
+- Customize build.sh script
-- Run make.
+- Run build.sh

 ## Configuration
 ### onvif_simple_server